 This lovely old Lollie shop has plenty of surprises for you inside.
 Re-live your child hood or spoil yourself with specialty Chocolates

 The Wharf at Port Fairy is located on the water's edge of the Moyne River in Port Fairy.
 The Wharf at Port Fairy's cuisine will be Modern Australian.

-A few minutes out of the historic seaside town of Port Fairy you will find Time and Tide Gallery and Tearoom serving sensational food and wine with ocean views to match.
+A few minutes out of the historic seaside town of Port Fairy you will find Time and Tide Tearoom serving sensational food and wine with ocean views to match.